malte-j/portfolio/content/posts/image-frontend/index.md

 />
 ```

 This tells the browser that the image has a size of `calc(100vw - 2.4rem)`, as an image spans the full width minus the padding, and at a window width of 610px, the image has the maximum size of the blogpost container, 40rem(~560px).
-We also add the `src` attribute as a fallback for browsers that don't support `srcset`, as well as a width and height, so the browser can reserve space for the image before its loaded, avoiding layout shift.
+We also add the `src` attribute as a fallback for browsers that don't support `srcset`, as well as a width and height, so the browser can reserve space for the image before it's loaded, avoiding layout shift.
 If you want, you can open the inspector and see what size your browser loads the following image[^2] at:

 <figure>
   <ImgSrcset />